VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Introduction

 The integration of these three mechanisms is not merely additive.
-As we demonstrate empirically in Section~\ref{sec:detection} (Table~\ref{tab:detection_matrix}), no individual layer group achieves complete detection when used in isolation: hash-only verification (Layer~1) correctly identifies 6 of 12 scenarios (all honest and all Dumb, but misses all Lazy and all Approximate), trap-only verification (Layers~2a+2b) correctly identifies 6 of 12 (all honest and all Lazy, but misses all Dumb and all Approximate), and XAI-only verification (Layer~3) correctly identifies 8 of 12 (all honest, both real-data Dumb attacks, Bank Lazy, and two of three Approximate attacks, but misses Adult Lazy, Diabetes Lazy, Diabetes Dumb, and Diabetes Approximate).
-The layers are \emph{complementary by design}: each one covers a failure mode that the others cannot detect.
-This complementarity is the core contribution, and it cannot be achieved by any single known technique regardless of how it is configured.
+As we demonstrate empirically in Section~\ref{sec:detection} (Table~\ref{tab:detection_full}), no single layer detects every deviation on its own.
+Under the per-dataset calibrated threshold, hash verification (Layer~1) is correct in 14 of 28 scenarios (every honest and every Dumb cloud, but no Lazy or Approximate cloud), trap verification (Layers~2a and~2b together) is also correct in 14 of 28 (every honest and every Lazy cloud, but no Dumb or Approximate cloud), and XAI verification (Layer~3) is correct in 23 of 28 (every honest cloud, four of seven Lazy, six of seven Dumb, and six of seven Approximate).
+Each layer covers a failure mode the others miss, and only their combination reaches 27 of 28.

 This paper presents VeriX-Anon, a multi-layered verification framework that allows a data owner to mathematically audit whether a cloud provider correctly performed Target-Driven $k$-anonymization on outsourced data.
 The specific contributions are: